*** PLEASE READ THE FAQ SECTION FOR ALL STORE POLICIES ***

 *** This is the first and last time my studio ever looked this tidy!

 The business name of "just one" (estab.
 February 2025) came to me when I realized that I would only ever make ONE of any product.
-You won't see anyone else with the same coat as you, because the materials I find are unique.
-If I can get more than one coat out of a quilt, they will be in different sizes and styles, and I will note that in the product description.
-Here is an example:
+You won't see anyone else with the same thing as you, because the materials I find are unique.

 *** Left side...
 Small, Shawl Collar with buttons